Run in Google Colab

 # remove existing 'train' or 'validation' tags if they exist

-# create a random split, just on the samples not tagged 'test'
+# create a random split on all non-test samples

 print(mnist.count_sample_tags())